Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Introduction

 \section{Introduction}

 Phytoplankton are photosynthetic microbes that reside at the bottom of the marine food chain.
-They conduct more photosynthesis than all flora on land \citep{field1998pp}, acting as an invaluable component of Earth's biological carbon pump \citep{Ducklow2015,Boyd2019}.
-Thus, studying phytoplankton behavior and distribution in the ocean is directly relevant for our understanding of carbon transport and, by extension, the earth's biogeochemical cycle \citep{phyto_pump,phyto_pump_2}.
-Phytoplankton have faced a number of environmental pressures in recent years, including increased levels of carbon dioxide, subsequent ocean acidification, and higher average annual temperatures \citep{van2020stressors}.
-Some recent work predicts major changes in relative abundances \citep{flombaum2021diverse} in response to environmental changes.
+They conduct more photosynthesis than all flora on land \parencite{field1998pp}, acting as an invaluable component of Earth's biological carbon pump \parencite{Ducklow2015,Boyd2019}.
+Thus, studying phytoplankton behavior and distribution in the ocean is directly relevant for our understanding of carbon transport and, by extension, the earth's biogeochemical cycle \parencite{phyto_pump,phyto_pump_2}.
+Phytoplankton have faced a number of environmental pressures in recent years, including increased levels of carbon dioxide, subsequent ocean acidification, and higher average annual temperatures \parencite{van2020stressors}.
+Some recent work predicts major changes in relative abundances \parencite{flombaum2021diverse} in response to environmental changes.
 However, it is still largely unknown how these trends will affect phytoplankton abundance and photosynthetic activity.
 Thus, understanding the response of phytoplankton to various environmental conditions constitutes an important line of work.

-An increasingly popular method to measure phytoplankton attributes in the ocean is \textit{flow cytometry} \citep{sosik2003cyto}.
+An increasingly popular method to measure phytoplankton attributes in the ocean is \textit{flow cytometry} \parencite{sosik2003cyto}.
 A fluid sample is passed through an instrument which measures the size and fluorescence for each particle.
 Then, the data analyst uses expert judgment -- aided by software -- to group these particles' measurements into distinct types.
-This process is called \textit{gating} and has traditionally been done manually, heavily relying on the analyst's visual inspection of the data \citep{Verschoor2015Jul, flowjo}.
+This process is called \textit{gating} and has traditionally been done manually, heavily relying on the analyst's visual inspection of the data \parencite{Verschoor2015Jul, flowjo}.
 In recent years, automatic gating algorithms have been in active development as an alternative to manual gating.
 However, most currently available gating algorithms are motivated by biomedical applications and are unsuitable for marine flow cytometry data.
-Our primary focus is to simultaneously cluster particles into distinct species, and to quantify each species' response to changes in the ocean's environmental conditions in a flexible manner, using a custom statistical mixture model.
+Our primary focus is to quantify each species' response to changes in the ocean's environmental conditions in a flexible manner, using a custom statistical mixture model.
+We adopt the mixture of experts framework to separate particles into subpopulations, fit a separate regression on each subpopulation, and also fit a regression on each cluster probability.
+This allows a simple framework for domain experts to understand the relationships between all subpopulation properties and environmental conditions.